 While software is at least treated as part of the system in ARP 4761, human operators are placed outside the system boundaries and considered primarily only as mitigators of hazardous physical system failures.
 In several places in the WBS example, an assumption is made that the pilots will be able to detect and respond appropriately to physical component failures.
 That assumption is used to lower the classification of the hardware or software.
-For example, in Table 4.2, under the failure condition of an annunciated loss of deceleration capability, the crew is assumed to be able to steer the aircraft clear of any obstacles so the classification is "No safety effect."
+For example, in Table 4.2, under the failure condition of an annunciated loss of deceleration capability, the classification is "No safety effect."
+An assumption seems to be made that the crew will be able, under all conditions, to successfully steer the aircraft clear of any obstacles if loss of deceleration capability is annunciated.
+No additional analysis is included in the documented process to determine whether there are conditions under which the pilot might not be able to perform this function successfully.

 STPA includes pilots in the system analysis in the same way as any other component.
 Software is often automating what human pilots used to do, so it is strange that as soon as the human activities become automated, those activities are included in the ARP 4761 safety assessment process but excluded when they were performed by humans.
-In essence, ARP 4761 assumes the best case for pilot behavior (i.e., they will always do the right thing to respond to a hardware failure as long as the failure is annunciated) while STPA considers the worst case.

 In STPA, crew errors are integrated into the WBS hazard analysis and considered even when faults are annunciated.
+In essence, a worst case analysis is performed.
 For example, in the STPA WBS analysis, instead of just assuming a probability of valve failure, one scenario identifies how the BSCU hydraulic controller design (and green shut-off valve) might affect crew behavior adversely.
 This scenario is then used to identify potential solutions such as controls on the BSCU design or crew requirements.
 As another example, Table 5.1 explicitly considers flight crew unsafe control actions.
-The causal analysis of CREW.1a1 shows a scenario caused by inadequate feedback regarding the Autobrake.
+The causal analysis of CREW.1a1, for example, shows a scenario caused by inadequate feedback regarding the Autobrake.